 1. Place your baby on the back during sleep time:

 The simplest precaution is to place your baby on his back when putting him to sleep in his crib or cradle.
-Research has proven that the back position is the best way of preventing fatal medical conditions such as SIDS (5).
-This position also reduces upper respiratory infections.
+Research has proven that the back sleeping position is the best way of preventing fatal medical conditions such as SIDS (6).
+This position also reduces upper respiratory issues and infections.

 2. Do not place unnecessary support structures on the bed: